Phenomenon of a stronger trapping behaviour in $\Lambda$-type quantum systems with symmetry: Trapping features for the three-level systems with one forbidden transition

-The details of the proof of the theorem are given in the Appendices~\ref{A},~\ref{B}, and~\ref{C}.
-All Fr\'{e}chet variations up to the eight order of the objective functional $J_O$ at the point $f_0\equiv 0$ are computed in the Appendix~\ref{A}.
-A precise mathematical formulation and proofs of the assertion about third-order traps for non-harmonic systems and seventh-order traps for harmonic systems are provided in Appendix~\ref{B} and Appendix~\ref{C}, respectively.
+The details of the proof of this theorem are given in Appendices~\ref{A},~\ref{B}, and~\ref{C}.
+All Fr\'{e}chet variations up to the eight order of the objective functional $J_O$ at the point $f_0\equiv 0$ are computed in Appendix~\ref{A}.
+A precise mathematical formulation and proofs of the assertion about third order traps for the anharmonic systems and seventh order traps for the harmonic systems are provided in Appendices~\ref{B} and~\ref{C}, respectively.

-This theorem shows that degeneracy of the Bohr frequencies in the same system leads to much more severe (mathematically) trapping features.
-However, how significantly traps of the seventh order slow down the practical optimization compared to traps of the third order, a priory is not evident.
-In the next section, we numerically analyze and compare these cases.
+This theorem shows that symmetry due to degeneracy of the Bohr frequencies in $\Lambda$-type systems leads to a much more severe (mathematically) trapping feature than for such systems without this symmetry and degeneracy.
+However, how significantly traps of the seventh order slow down the practical optimization compared to traps of the third order, a priori is not evident.
+In Sec.~\ref{Sec:Numerical}, we numerically analyze and compare these cases.